-It is expected that your Unit account be paid in full before your session in camp (including campership payments).
-This can be accomplished in 3 ways:
+It is expected that your Unit account be paid in full by May 31st.
+This can be accomplished in 2 ways only:

-- Make payment in full through the online registration system (Unit incurs service fees). - Make payment in full to the DWC office more than two weeks prior to your camp stay (no service fee). - Final adjustments may be made at the Pre-Camp Meeting before the start of camp.
+- Make a unit payment in full through the online registration system (Unit incurs service fees). - Make individual payments by the parents in full through the online registration system (Parents incurs service fees).